junesirius/junesirius.github.io/_posts/Supernatural/Angelic_Black_Death/SPN-Angelic-black-death-whole-novel.md

 Dean stammers, "Surely the post-life reward can't be the only thing people do good for."

 "Some, maybe, but how many?"
-Cass sighs, "This angel disease - pandemic - thing, might not directly infect human, it might still destroy the world in the end, if given time."
+Cass sighs, "This angel disease - pandemic - thing, might not directly infect human, it can still destroy the world in the end, given time."

 Dean shares an alarmed look with Sam, "Annual world-ending event, awesome."

-Cass sighs, "And there is more."
+Cass quietly adds, "And there is more."

 "More to this crap?!"
 Dean rolls his eyes.